sumerc/gilstats.py/README.md

 ## Future

-While I am no expert on the subject, I think with a little bit of help, `gilstats.py` can be used to monitor the Ruby MRI GIL, too.
+I think with a little bit of help, `gilstats.py` can also be used to support other languages as well.
+E.g: the Ruby MRI GIL.